Densely packed particle raft at vertically vibrated air-water interface: Introduction

-Under dynamic excitation, hydrodynamic particle interaction and underlying fluid flow can become important in addition to capillarity~\cite{planchette2012surface, saddier2024breaking,Pak1993,Lagarde2020}.
-While several studies have examined dynamical excitations of floating particles at low densities~\cite{Barotta2023,Sungar2025,Barotta2025,barotta2025macroscopicbrownianmotionchaotic}, less is known about densely-packed particle rafts which may introduce viscoelasticity to the liquid interface.
-Generating surface waves using vibration can be an effective method to induce dynamic excitations, and based on this, important raft properties such as the bending modulus can be probed from the observed wave dispersion~\cite{planchette2012surface}.
-Propagating surface waves can trigger the fragmentation of a raft, resulting in a floe-size distribution similar to that of floating sea ice~\cite{saddier2024breaking}.
+Under dynamic excitation, interparticle hydrodynamic interactions and underlying fluid flow can become important in addition to capillarity~\cite{planchette2012surface, saddier2024breaking,Pak1993,Lagarde2020}.
+Surface waves generated by vibration can effectively excite the particles at the interface.
+While several studies have reported the dynamics of floating particles at vibrated interfaces in the limit of low packing fraction (e.g., rotation and synchronization)~\cite{Barotta2023,Sungar2025,Barotta2025,barotta2025macroscopicbrownianmotionchaotic}, only a handful of studies have examined densely packed particle rafts at vibrated interfaces with propagating surface waves~\cite{planchette2012surface,van2020propagation,saddier2024breaking}.
+For example, important raft properties such as the bending modulus can be probed from the observed wave dispersion~\cite{planchette2012surface,van2020propagation}.
+Propagating surface waves can also trigger the fragmentation of a raft, resulting in a floe-size distribution similar to that of floating sea ice~\cite{saddier2024breaking}.
 This is related to viscous stresses from the underlying fluid, a mechanism that is absent in quasi-static processes.
-However, in studies that have examined this, the waves were induced from a vibrating source placed directly at the free surface, e.g., a vertically vibrating intruder, making the raft dynamics intrinsically heterogeneous.
-To impose homogeneous and dynamic excitation, it is possible to vertically shake the entire liquid container to trigger surface waves formed due to hydrodynamic instability, e.g., Faraday waves~\cite{faraday1830peculiar}.
+However, in these studies, the waves were generated by a localized source placed directly at the free surface, e.g., a vertically vibrating plate, making the raft dynamics intrinsically heterogeneous.
+To impose homogeneous and dynamic excitation, we propose to vertically shake the entire liquid container, e.g., triggering Faraday waves~\cite{faraday1830peculiar}.
 Still, the corresponding collective particle dynamics and emergent pattern formation remain largely unexplored.